Flicker

 A 1920s John Hacker Design

-Flicker and two sister-ships (Pretty Pattie and Adieu) were custom built for discriminating yachtsmen who appreciate the aura that only a wood boat can provide.
+Flicker and her two sister-ships, (Pretty Pattie and Adieu), were custom built for discriminating yachtsmen who appreciate the aura that only a wood boat can provide.

 Lickety Split